University of Sheffield: Reputation and rankings

 The university has been described by The Times as one of the powerhouses of British higher education.
 The university is a member of the Russell Group, the European University Association, the Worldwide Universities Network and the White Rose University Consortium.
-Meanwhile, it was among the top 10 of the Russell Group for research output and top 12 for research strength in Research Excellence Framework 2014.
-In terms of research citations, Sheffield was ranked 93rd worldwide and 9th in the UK by the CWUR 2018–19.
-It was also ranked 20th overall in Europe and 10th in the UK for number of signed EU grant agreements according to the data since 2007.
-Over the last decade until now, Sheffield sits within 9–13 in the UK if ranked by the overall academic performance.
+It was ranked 12th in the UK, 35th in Europe and 98th in the world by Times Higher Education WUR 2025.
+Sheffield has been voted University of the Year, Best Students' Union and Best for Student Life at the Whatuni Student Choice Awards 2024, and named runner-up for University of the Year 2025 by The Times and Sunday Times Good University Guide 2025.
+It has also come to the top position in the Russell Group based on 2024 National Student Survey (NSS).

 Sheffield has received the Queen's Anniversary Prize five times in 1998, 2000, 2002, 2007 and 2019.
 In 2011 it was named 'University of the Year' in the Times Higher Education awards.
 The latest Times Higher Education Student Experience Survey 2014 ranked the University of Sheffield 1st for student experience, social life, university facilities and accommodation, among other categories.
 It was also named as one of the top 50 most international universities in 2018 around the world and its reputation of outstanding teaching has been underlined in the most recent league table which put Sheffield joint 9th in the UK and 11th across Europe.

 In the 2021 Research Excellence Framework (REF) Sheffield was ranked 11th for research power in the UK, moving up from 13th in REF2014, with 92% of the research submitted by the academic staff having been rigorously judged as world leading (4*) or internationally excellent (3*).
 The university was one of only ten in the country to include more than 1500 staffs for the submissions in a wide range of subject areas.
 A number of areas of research at the University of Sheffield are in the top 10 nationally in terms of the assessment of their research and impact as world-leading or internationally excellent.
-Some highlights include: Physics and Astronomy - which achieved 100 per cent and came top for research and impact; Biological Sciences - which came in the top five with 98 per cent; Architecture, Built Environment and Planning - which came in the top three with 95 per cent and Engineering - which achieved 96 per cent and came in the top 10.
+Some highlights include: Physics and Astronomy – which achieved 100 per cent and came top for research and impact; Biological Sciences – which came in the top five with 98 per cent; Architecture, Built Environment and Planning – which came in the top three with 95 per cent and Engineering – which achieved 96 per cent and came in the top 10.

+The University of Sheffield achieved global recognition for its academic strengths in specific fields.
+In 2023, it secured the top position for Library and Information Management and ranked 32nd for Architecture and Built Environment, along with a 42nd rank for Archaeology, according to QS.
+In the ARWU rankings of 2022, the university achieved 8th place in Geography and Urban Planning, 38th in Civil Engineering, and 46th in Ecology.